Korkuttum/tuya_heat_pump/README.md

 - Water TechniX
 ---

-This project allows you to control and monitor your Tuya cloud-based heat pump device through Home Assistant.
+This project allows you to control and monitor your Tuya heat pump device through Home Assistant — supports both Cloud and Local (push) connection modes.

 ---